-Transport economics /2 – Competition
+Transport Economics – Competition

 Summary: Competition in the rail market can take two forms: open-access (OA) competition (competition-in-the-market) and Public Service Obligation (PSO) contracts through competitive tendering (competition-for-the-market).
 Freight rail is almost exclusively organised through open-access competition, while competition in the passenger railway market is organised through both types.
 This page explains the different types of competition and the results.